You have been in close contact with someone with COVID-19

 - Getting basics like groceries and medications delivered or brought to you by someone not in self-isolation

-You can exercise outside as long as you can stay two metres away from others.
+You can exercise outside as long as you can stay at least two metres away from others.

 - Do not go to work, school, or other public areas (such as grocery stores, shopping malls, fitness centres, or places of worship)